runtimerevolution/survey/README.md

 ### Surveys on Rails...

-Survey is a Ruby Engine that brings quizzes, surveys and contests into your Rails application.
+Survey is a Rails Engine that brings quizzes, surveys and contests into your Rails application.
 Survey models were designed to be flexible enough in order to easly be extended and integrated with your own models.
 Survey Logic was firstly developed as a contest quiz.